Aluriak/bubble-tools/README.md

 Convert given bubble file in dot format.
 The optional `--render` flag can be used to show the graph after saving.

+Same API is available for gexf format.

+### conversion to cytoscape.js
+usage:

+    python3 -m bubbletools js path/to/bubble/file path/to/output/dir

+Convert given bubble file in a fully working website using cytoscape.js to render the graph.
+The optional `--run` flag can be used to run the default web browser on the generated website.
+See Makefile recipe `js` for a usage example.

+A website is a collection of files (css, js, html), with only one of them (`graph/code.js`) that changes according to the input data.

+If the `path/to/output/dir` has a `.js` extension, only the `graph/code.js` file will be generated.
+This allow one to generates only the changing parts, not the full website each time.
+See Makefile recipe `js-per-file` for a usage example.

 ## python API